GatiAher/gatiaher-hugo/content/projects/Data-Structures-for-Large-Scale-Information-Retrieval.md

 **Optimization 1:** If documents have many terms, increasing m, the length of the signature bit vector, can keep the bit vector from filling up.
 If a bit vector fills up, say all of its bits are set to 1, then it will say every query exists in the document set.
 Ideally, a bit vector should have about half of its bits set.
 BitFunnel saves space by sharding the corpus into bins by document length.
 This allows BitFunnel to use smaller m bit-sliced signatures to store shorter documents and larger m bit-sliced signatures to store larger documents.
 While normally sharding a document is not advisable because of overhead costs, when an index is many times larger than the memory of a single machine it must be sharded anyway.
 By sharding intelligently by document length instead of some arbitrary factor, BitFunnel saves memory.

 **Optimization 2:** Identification of terms requires a good signal to noise ratio.
-Signal, s, is the probability that a term is actually a member of the document.
-Noise, , is the probability that a term’s k probes are set to 1 in the document signature, given that the term is not in the document.
-Assuming that the Bloom filter is configured to have an average bit density d, the density is the fraction of bits expected to be set.
+Signal, $s$, is the probability that a term is actually a member of the document.
+Noise, $\alpha$, is the probability that a term’s $k$ probes are set to 1 in the document signature, given that the term is not in the document.
+Assuming the Bloom filter is configured to have an average bit density $d$, the density is the fraction of bits expected to be set.
 Therefore, one can use simple probability math to solve for the minimum value of k to ensure a certain signal-to-noise ratio (see paper).
-The main takeaway is that rare terms have a lower signal value and thus require more k hashes to ensure a given signal-to-noise level.
+The main takeaway is rare terms have a lower signal value and thus require more $k$ hashes to ensure a given signal-to-noise level.
 BitFunnel saves space and prevents the bit vector from filling up by using a Weighted Bloom Filter to adjust the number of hash functions on a term-by-term basis within the same Bloom Filters.

 ### 5.4 Review of BitFunnel